-Gillian is a PhD student on the Structured Population and Health Services Research Education (SPHeRE) programme, registered in University College Cork.
-Her background is in Epidemiology and Public Health and as part of her PhD, she will focus specifically on research in the area of perinatal epidemiology.
+Gillian is a PhD student on the Structured Population and Health Services Research Education (SPHeRE) programme.
+Her background is in Epidemiology and Public Health and her PhD involves examining the impact of hypertensive disorders of pregnancy on neurodevelopmental outcomes in the offspring.

 Gwinyai Masukume’s main research interest is the unintended long-term adverse health outcomes of Cesarean section in offspring delivered via this mode.
 While Cesarean section is certainly lifesaving, non-medically indicated surgical delivery has burgeoned worldwide.

 Aude-Claire Morillon studies Pollutants Exposure During Pregnancy and Their Impact on Fetal Growth, Maternal and Child’s Future Health.